mendixlabs/slider/README.md

 Displays a value on a slider

 ## Features
-* Change a number value on a slider
+* Adjust the slider value
 * Execute a microflow when a slider value is changed or clicked
-* Show or hide a tooltip on hover
+* Show a tooltip on hover
-* Render slider with different colors
+* Render slider with different bootstrap colors

 ## Dependencies
 Mendix 7.1